Please donate to help keep our services freeGive regularly Give once

-Mr Andrew Taylor, Consultant Trauma Orthopaedic Surgeon at Nottingham’s Queens Medical Centre, said the Grief Line would be a welcome resource for members of the public and healthcare workers alike.
+Mr Andrew Taylor, Consultant Trauma Orthopaedic Surgeon at Nottingham’s Queens Medical Centre, said the service would be a welcome resource for members of the public and healthcare workers alike.

 “A single point of contact for people to go to when they are experiencing any type of grief as a result of the pandemic will be helpful to many people who are confused about where to turn.
 Nottinghamshire Hospice are experienced in grief and bereavement support so are well placed to offer this service.”

 Mr Taylor, himself on the mend after contracting Coronavirus last month, added: “Several of our team are now seconded to the Covid-19 wards.
 I know they are finding it difficult.
 Caring for patients who are so unwell, many of whom will not survive their illness, can be extremely stressful.”

 *GriefLine was set up to support people during the Coronavirus lockdowns and has now closed.
 At Nottinghamshire Hospice we still provide free bereavement support.
 Find out more about our Bereavement Services here.